testingrelampago/hardhat-simple-storage/README.md

 # Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract (SimpleStorage.sol), a few tests for that contract, and a Hardhat Ignition module that deploys that contract.
+* This project demonstrates a basic Hardhat use case.

+It comes with a sample contract ("SimpleStorage.sol"), a few tests for that contract ("Should start with a favorite number of 0" and "Should update when we call store"), and a Hardhat Ignition module that deploys that contract ("deploy.js").

 Here some tasks or commands of the project: